Classification of simple commutative algebras in the Delannoy category: Algebras in tensor categories

 \subsection{Sub\'etale algebras}

 We say that an algebra in a pre-Tannakian category $\fT$ is \defn{sub\'etale} if it is isomorphic to a subalgebra of an \'etale algebra.
 In $\Vec$, a sub\'etale algebra is \'etale: indeed, an \'etale algebra is a product of finite separable extensions of $k$, and a subextension of a separable extension is separable.
-It follows that in classical representation categories, and their interpolation categories (such as Deligne's category), any sub\'etale algebra is \'etale.
+It follows that in classical representation categories, and their interpolation categories (such as Deligne's category), any sub\'etale algebra is \'etale\footnote{To see this in interpolation categories, it is easiest to use the ultraproduct approach \cite{Harman, interp}.
+For instance, $\uRep(\fS_t)$ can be realized as a subcategory of the ultraproduct of the categories $\Rep(\fS_n)$ as $n$ (and the coefficient field) varies.
+Suppose $A=(A_n)$ is an \'etale algebra in $\uRep(\fS_t)$, where each $A_n$ is an object of $\Rep(\fS_n)$, and suppose $B=(B_n)$ is a subalgebra of $A$.
+Then for all $n$ belonging to some set in the ultrafilter, $A_n$ is an \'etale algebra and $B_n$ is a subalgebra, and therefore \'etale; thus $B$ is \'etale.}.
 We will see, however, that the Delannoy category contains sub\'etale algebras that are not \'etale (Example~\ref{ex:subet}).
 We now give some criteria for showing that a sub\'etale algebra is in fact \'etale.

 Let $B$ be an \'etale algebra of $\fT$, and let $A$ be a subalgebra of $B$.
 Consider the sequence

 where $i$ is the inclusion and $j(x)=x \otimes 1 - 1 \otimes x$.
 Clearly, $j \circ i=0$.

 \begin{proposition} $A$ is \'etale if and only if this sequence is exact, i.e., $\im(i)=\ker(j)$. \end{proposition}